List of Law & Order: Special Victims Unit characters: John Munch

-John Munch was a detective, and later a sergeant in the Manhattan Special Victims Unit.
+John Munch is a detective, and later a sergeant in the Manhattan Special Victims Unit.
 A conspiracy theorist and dedicated detective, Munch is first partnered with Brian Cassidy (Dean Winters), whom he thinks of as a kind of younger brother, alternately poking fun at him and imparting (often questionable) advice on life and women.
 When Cassidy leaves the precinct in 2000, Munch is briefly partnered with Monique Jeffries (Michelle Hurd), and then with Odafin Tutuola (Ice-T).
-He and the gruff, uncompromising Tutuola get off to a rough start, but gradually came to like and respect each other.
+He and the gruff, uncompromising Tutuola get off to a rough start, but gradually come to like and respect each other.

-Since being promoted to Sergeant at the beginning of season 9, Munch has taken more of a leadership role and does less investigating in the field, partially due to the fact that Tutuola was partnered with Detective Lake in season 9.
-After Lake's departure in the season 9 finale, Munch begins working with Tutuola again, while occasionally acting as squad commander when Cragen was unavailable.
+After being promoted to Sergeant at the beginning of season 9, Munch takes more of a leadership role and does less investigating in the field, partially due to the fact that Tutuola is partnered with Detective Lake in season 9.
+After Lake's departure in the season 9 finale, Munch begins working with Tutuola again, while occasionally acting as squad commander when Cragen is unavailable.
 In season 13, Munch is seen mostly in the precinct helping with interrogations and research, as Tutuola is partnered with Detective Rollins.
 He continues to act as squad commander when Cragen is absent.
 In season 14, Munch is temporarily reassigned to the Cold Case Unit, after solving a decade old cold child abduction case in the episode, "Manhattan Vigil".
 He returns to SVU in the episode, "Secrets Exhumed", in which he brings back a 1980s rape-homicide cold case for the squad to look into.
-Munch filed his retirement papers after the events in the episode "American Tragedy", formally leaving in "Wonderland Story".
-He subsequently accepted a position at the District Attorney's office as an investigator.
+Munch files his retirement papers after the events in the episode "American Tragedy", formally leaving in "Wonderland Story".
+He subsequently accepts a position at the District Attorney's office as an investigator.
+In the premiere episode of the series' 25th season, Munch is mentioned as having died, coinciding with Belzer's death in 2023.

 The character was first created for the NBC police drama Homicide: Life on the Street, where he worked as a homicide detective with the Baltimore Police Department.
 The character was based on Jay Landsman, a central figure in David Simon's true crime book Homicide: A Year on the Killing Streets, a documentary account of the homicide unit's operation over one year.
-After the series cancellation in 1999, the character was transferred to Law and Order: Special Victims Unit, having appeared within the original Law & Order in cross-over episodes.
+After the series' cancellation in 1999, the character was transferred to Law and Order: Special Victims Unit, having appeared within the original Law & Order in cross-over episodes.
 Within the series, it is eventually said he left Baltimore after his wife cheated on him with a friend.
 Munch has been the only fictional character played by a single actor to appear on eight different television shows: Homicide: Life on the Street, Law & Order, Law & Order: Special Victims Unit, Law & Order: Trial by Jury, The X-Files, Arrested Development, The Beat, and The Wire.
-He is also mentioned in UK TV series Luther.
+He is also mentioned in British TV series Luther.